david-schaller/AsymmeTree/README.md

 Moreover, it includes tools for the inference and analysis of orthology and phylogenetic best matches (resp. best hits) from known gene trees or evolutionary distances, tools for the analysis of horizontal gene transfer (HGT) events, an algorithm to compute supertrees, and a method to estimate rooted species trees from an ensemble of orthology/paralogy relations.

-The library was originally designed to validate mathematical concepts and test inference methods for various steps on the way to more realistically-available data, i.e., dated gene trees, additive distances of gene sets, noisy distances and finally sequences.
+The library is primarily designed to explore and validate mathematical concepts, and to test inference methods for various steps on the way to more realistically-available data, i.e., dated gene trees, additive distances of gene sets, noisy distances and finally sequences.

 ## Installation